Billy Beldham: Marylebone Cricket Club (1790–1818)

 The second match was a week later on 23–25 May.
 MCC opened and Beldham scored 62 in their total of 190.
 Middlesex lost their first five wickets cheaply but then Fennex and George T. Boult made a stand.
 Fennex scored 61 and Boult 89.
 William Bedster added 53 and there were good scores by two of the tail-enders so, despite their poor start, Middlesex totalled 284 – anything well over 200 was a high score in 18th century pitch conditions.
 Beldham had bowled two batsmen.
 MCC started their second innings 94 behind and were all out for 150.
 Beldham with 43 was again their top scorer and that gave him a match total of 105.
 He held two catches as Middlesex reached 57/4 to win by 6 wickets.

-Beldham made three known top-class centuries in his career.
+Beldham made three known centuries in his career.
 His highest score was 144 for MCC against Middlesex at Lord's Old Ground.
 The match was played 7–9 May 1792.
 Beldham and Tom Walker were MCC's given men.
 MCC batted first and Walker scored 107 in a total of 193.
 Beldham was out for 13.
 The two professionals then combined as bowlers to dismiss Middlesex for 111.
 MCC batted again and, after Walker was out for 0, Beldham led them to the very high (for the time) total of 306.
 He had useful support from three of the MCC amateurs and had made 144 when he was bowled by Bedster.
 At the time, the highest score by any batsman on record was 167 by James Aylward in 1777.
 Middlesex were all out for 114 and MCC won by a massive 274 runs.
 To Haygarth, a match total of 724 was very high.
 (Note: Until the 1890s, pitch preparation was rudimentary at best.
 A level pitch was rare and there was no covering of the ground so the pitches were permanently exposed to the weather.
 Such prevailing conditions heavily favoured the bowlers because every delivery was unpredictable.
 The conditions could cause any ball to deviate and so deceive even the best batsmen.
 While match totals of over 1,000 have been common since the end of the 19th century, they were almost unthinkable in earlier times when a match total over, say, 500 was worthy of note; hence Haygarth's comment that 724 runs were scored in the May 1792 match.)

 Beldham was frequently selected by MCC until 1809 when he took part in two matches against England but there was then a gap of seven years until he played for them again in 1816.
 Cricket as a whole suffered badly during the later years of the Napoleonic Wars and there was a considerable reduction in the number of matches played, especially in the 1810 to 1814 seasons.
 Beldham played for MCC twice more in 1818 when he was 52 years old.
 In these last three MCC matches, he made scores of 36 out of 100, 49 of 127 and 31 of 112.